 I will tell you that I use Philadelphia American, a subsidiary company of New Era Life Insurance, for my health insurance policy that’s ACA compliant, along with a local direct primary care doctor.
 I’m super happy with my policy and the manager in charge of it, but you may want to get a quote first to make sure it’s right for you.

-I’d also highly recommend this podcast that got me on the right path to choosing a better health insurance option for myself.
+I’d also highly recommend giving this podcast a listen — which got me on the right path to choosing a better health insurance option for myself.

 It’s a minefield, but it’s worth it